defenseunicorns/defense-unicorns-hugo-theme/README.md

 [docsy.dev](https://docsy.dev).
 For deploy logs and more, see [Deploys][] from the site's Netlify dashboard.

-Alternatively you can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above:
+Alternatively, you can use Hugo to generate and serve a local copy of the guide (also useful for testing local theme changes), making sure you have installed all the prerequisites listed above: